Roberto Clemente Professional Baseball League: Inception and Béisbol Romántico (1938–1970)

 Mayaguez won the 1948–49 championship with a roster that included Canena Marquez and Luke Easter.
 That same year, the LBPPR joined the Caribbean Series, beginning a rivalry with the Cuban League's champion that lasted throughout the next decade, until Cuba ceased to participate in the event.
 A decade after its foundation, the league was employing an 80-game schedule.
 Several new ballparks have been built by the 1949–50 season, this was due to an attendance average of 750,000.
 Each of the stadiums built surpassed 6,000 seats, with Ponce's Paquito Mountaner reaching 9,718 seats by then.
 The installation of lights that allowed the organizations of games at night increased attendance.
 Estadio Sixto Escobar had a maximum capacity of over 15,000, with 13,135 seats.
 Percucho Cepeda was one of the league's dominant figures during the 1940s, winning two batting championships and a Most Valuable Player award.
 Natalio Irizarry won the league's Rookie of the Year recognition in 1949–50.

 From 1949 to 1955, the league featured the participation of new MLB players, including Johnny Logan, Harvey Haddix and Hank Aaron among several others.
 The players began choosing the league to play due to its competitive level and warm climate during the winter, a custom that has continued until the current decade.
 Players of the Negro leagues preferred it due to lack of racism towards the players, as opposed to the United States.
+Between 1939 and 1951, a total of 5,224,506 fans attended the LBPPR games.
+During this time, Luis Raúl Cabrera became the first pitcher to reach 100 wins in the LBPPR.